Canticum Canticorum Salomonis

+Canticum Canticorum Salomonis is a choral composition by Polish composer Krzysztof Penderecki.
+It was finished in 1973.
+The composition, which is in one movement, takes approximately 16 minutes to perform, and uses an erotic text which is extracted from the Song of Songs.
+It is scored for a 16-voice choir and orchestra.

 Composition

 The composition was commissioned by the Gulbenkian Foundation and took Penderecki from 1970 to 1973 to finish it.
 It was premiered in Lisbon on June 5, 1973.
 Werner Andreas Albert conducted the Gulbenkian Orchestra and Les Percussions de Strasbourg, together with the NCRV Vocal Ensemble, which considered the composition too difficult to be performed.
 It is dedicated to Emil Breisach and was published by the Polish Music Publishing House and Schott Music.

-Analysis

-The composition, which is in one movement, takes approximately 16 minutes to perform, and uses an erotic text which is extracted from the Song of Songs.
-It is scored for a 16-voice choir and orchestra.

 Text

 Following is the complete text used in the composition: